Wireless Bluetooth® headphones buying guide

 More from David Brown

-If you’ve ever been annoyed by a wire dangling between your headphones and your smartphone, you may want to try a pair of wireless Bluetoooth headphones.
+Ever been annoyed by that dangling wire between your headphones and your smartphone?
+If so, you should consider a pair of wireless Bluetoooth headphones.
 They allow you to enjoy high-quality sound without being tethered to your device.
-Once you experience the freedom of wireless headphones, you may find it hard to go back to wired listening.

 Crutchfield Advisor Enrique pairs his smartphone to a set of Bluetooth headphones, and listens cable-free.